H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 ## 11.7 Implementation Notes (Reality Alignment)

-In the current deployment, the main LLM orchestration and higher-level API run in a FastAPI-based service bound to port `8051` (ULTIMATE), typically managed alongside other services in `~/msjarvis-rebuild/services`.
-The autonomous learner runs on port `8053`, calling RAG (`8103`) and web-research (`8009`) on a fixed five-minute schedule to grow semantic memory and entanglement structures.
-The RAG service on port `8103` exposes `/search` over Chroma collections, acting as the primary Hilbert-space gateway.
-The web-research service on port `8009` exposes `/search` for external data acquisition.
-The Ollama runtime on port `11434` hosts the concrete LLMs used by all of the above services, including both core generalists and specialists.
+In the current deployment, the main LLM orchestration and higher-level API run in a FastAPI-based service bound to port `8050` (`jarvis-main-brain`), typically managed alongside other services in `~/msjarvis-rebuild`.
+The WV-entangled gateway runs on port `8010`, providing WV-biased multi-collection retrieval.
+The spiritual-root RAG gateway is mapped to `127.0.0.1:8103`, exposing `/search` over worldview-oriented Chroma collections.
+GIS RAG runs on port `8004`, focusing on spatially indexed retrieval.
+The WOAH algorithms service is mapped to `127.0.0.1:8104`, providing identity weights and population dynamics to the rest of the stack.
+The Ollama runtime on port `11434` hosts the concrete LLMs used by these services, including both core generalists and specialists, and is reachable only from within the Docker network and the host loopback interface.

+Background autonomous learning capabilities exist as Python services and wrappers (for example, `ms_jarvis_autonomous_learner_optimized.py` and `autonomous_learner_gisgeodb_wrapper.py`) that can be run as jobs or daemons, capturing results into GISGEODB and Chroma, even when no dedicated HTTP port is exposed.
+As the system stabilizes, these learners are expected to converge toward a more consistently exposed service interface aligned with the main brain’s routing patterns.

-> **Status:** This chapter describes the current LLM fabric as a production but evolving set of services.
-Future work includes richer debug and metrics endpoints (for example, per-request agent breakdown in `llm_bridge`), more explicit documentation of ensemble decision rules, and tighter coupling between WOAH weights, DGM proposals, and model selection in high-stakes governance flows.
+> **Status:** This chapter describes the current LLM fabric as a production but evolving set of services and workers.
+Future work includes richer debug and metrics endpoints (for example, per-request agent breakdowns in the main brain), more explicit documentation of ensemble decision rules, and tighter coupling between WOAH weights, Fifth DGM proposals, and model selection in high-stakes governance flows.